-Oxford Industries, Inc. (NYSE:OXM) investors should be aware of an increase in activity from the world’s largest hedge funds recently.
-Our calculations also showed that OXM isn’t among the 30 most popular stocks among hedge funds (click for Q3 rankings and see the video below for Q2 rankings).
+Oxford Industries, Inc. (NYSE:OXM) was in 13 hedge funds’ portfolios at the end of the second quarter of 2019.
+OXM investors should be aware of an increase in support from the world’s most elite money managers recently.
+There were 11 hedge funds in our database with OXM positions at the end of the previous quarter.
+Our calculations also showed that OXM isn’t among the 30 most popular stocks among hedge funds (see the video below).

 Video: Click the image to watch our video about the top 5 most popular hedge fund stocks.

-At the end of the third quarter, a total of 14 of the hedge funds tracked by Insider Monkey were bullish on this stock, a change of 8% from the second quarter of 2019.
-The graph below displays the number of hedge funds with bullish position in OXM over the last 17 quarters.
-With hedgies’ capital changing hands, there exists a select group of key hedge fund managers who were boosting their stakes substantially (or already accumulated large positions).
+Heading into the third quarter of 2019, a total of 13 of the hedge funds tracked by Insider Monkey held long positions in this stock, a change of 18% from one quarter earlier.
+By comparison, 13 hedge funds held shares or bullish call options in OXM a year ago.
+With hedgies’ positions undergoing their usual ebb and flow, there exists a few key hedge fund managers who were adding to their holdings meaningfully (or already accumulated large positions).

-Let’s now review hedge fund activity in other stocks – not necessarily in the same industry as Oxford Industries, Inc. (NYSE:OXM) but similarly valued.
-These stocks are Summit Hotel Properties Inc (NYSE:INN), Guess’, Inc. (NYSE:GES), Tabula Rasa HealthCare, Inc. (NASDAQ:TRHC), and OceanFirst Financial Corp.
-(NASDAQ:OCFC).
-This group of stocks’ market valuations are similar to OXM’s market valuation.
+Let’s now take a look at hedge fund activity in other stocks – not necessarily in the same industry as Oxford Industries, Inc. (NYSE:OXM) but similarly valued.
+These stocks are Summit Hotel Properties Inc (NYSE:INN), Veracyte Inc (NASDAQ:VCYT), Bright Scholar Education Holdings Limited (NYSE:BEDU), and Marcus & Millichap Inc (NYSE:MMI).
+This group of stocks’ market values resemble OXM’s market value.